cdaringe/try-npm-guide/readme.md

-# try-dat
+# try-npm-guide

-## A command line tutorial to learn `dat`
+## A command line tutorial to learn `npm`

-This repo contains the content for the workshop.
+This repo contains the content for the workshop. `npm` and `node` come pre-installed.
+Open the page and run!

-First install dat on your command line: `npm install dat -g`

 Then follow the instructions from each markdown (`.md`) file in this repo, in order.

-More lessons coming soon!
-Leave feedback in the issue tracker.
+The legwork for the infrastructure of this app is heavily credited to @mafintosh && @maxogden!
+See [adventure-time](https://github.com/maxogden/adventure-time/) to see how to build your own :).